 However, in early years settings staff may not be able to rely on younger children being able to identify or say when their symptoms are getting worse, or what medicines they should take and when.
 It is therefore imperative that early years and primary school staff, who have younger children in their classes, know how to identify when symptoms are getting worse and what to do for children with asthma when this happens.
-This should be supported by written asthma overview ("Request for School to administer prescribed medication for asthma") that is completed by parents.
 Children with significant asthma should have an individual health care plan.